 The center also will collaborate with Augustana’s Center for Faculty Enrichment when supporting faculty development, and with Campus Ministries and CORE when organizing speakers and other events for Augustana students, including students discerning seminary and ministry.

-In addition to visiting classes and other on-campus visits, she will offer a public talk, "Augustana's Belief in the Power of Young Adults," at 4:30 p.m.
-April 23 at the Wilson Center on campus.
+In addition to visiting classes and other on-campus visits, she offered a public talk, "Augustana's Belief in the Power of Young Adults."

 Dr. Erling is professor of modern church history and global mission at United Lutheran Seminary in Gettysburg, Pa.
 Her research interests include the history of American Lutheranism, including the Augustana Synod, immigrant histories and stories, and ecumenism.

-Her visit is sponsored by Scandinavian Studies at Augustana, The Augustana Presidential Center for Faith and Learning, and Augustana Campus Ministries.
+Her visit was sponsored by Scandinavian Studies at Augustana, The Augustana Presidential Center for Faith and Learning, and Augustana Campus Ministries.

 • Nadia Bolz Weber, founding pastor of House for All Sinners and Saints in Denver, and author of the New York Times bestsellers "Accidental Saints: Finding God in All the Wrong People" ;and "Pastrix: the Cranky, Beautiful Faith of a Sinner & Saint," will be the featured speaker during Winter Symposium Day, Jan.
 17, 2018.